-On fund flows, foreign investors stayed net sellers in the month of January at RM201m.
-The 3 bestperforming sectors in January were Energy (+14.3%), Transport (+11.7%), and Technology (+6.4%).
-The 3 worst performing sectors were Healthcare (-3.7%), Plantation (-3.6%), and Finance (-0.5%).
+On fund flows, foreign investors stayed net sellers in the month of February at RM169m.
+The three best-performing sectors in February were Construction (+0.9%), Property (+0.0%), and Utility (-0.7%).
+The three worst performing sectors were Industrial (-6.6%), Technology (-5.3%), and Energy (-4.9%).

 Global markets continue to remain volatile, as growth data and economic outlook in the developed markets remain mixed.
 Nonetheless should inflation continue to decline, the Fed could signal a pause or a more accommodative stance which would be positive for market sentiment.
-We adopt a more balanced strategy, with a focus on selecting companies with strong fundamentals and cash flow generation abilities.

-Domestically, Malaysia continues to benefit from robust domestic economic activity (with 4% GDP growth forecasted for 2023) and controlled inflation via subsidies.
-China's reopening and rebounding growth should also be positive for Malaysia given the strong trade and investment links between the 2 countries in addition to the return of tourists from China.
+Domestically, Malaysia continues to benefit from robust domestic economic activity (+4.5% GDP growth forecasted for 2023) and controlled inflation via subsidies.
+China's re-opening and rebounding growth should also be positive for Malaysia given the strong trade and investment links between the 2 countries in addition to the return of tourists from China.
 With the conclusion of the General Election and removal of the uncertainty factor, investors could have more confidence to deploy capital.
-Further evidence of pro-growth policies and fiscal consolidation will provide additional catalysts.
+The recently concluded budget saw no major increases in taxes and continued fiscal consolidation; this should also be taken positively by markets.